atinanit/IEO_UCEC/projectseUCEC.md

 ### MA-plots

 The MA-plots of the normalized expression profiles are performed.
-First, the plots corresponding to tumor samples are built:
+First, the plots (Figure S4) corresponding to tumor samples are built:

 <!---
 Here we make a MA-plot for each sample.
 The options 'fig.height' and 'fig.width'